Series: The Man from U.N.C.L.E.

 .
 Fleming contributed the last name of the main hero, "Solo" (originally a very minor character in Fleming's novel Goldfinger

-and its movie adaptation), and a minor character, April Dancer, who appeared in the main series in only one episode.
+), and a minor character, April Dancer, who appeared in the main series in only one episode.
 (This episode was a Poorly Disguised Pilot

 for the spin-off